-Why we decided to make the switch to a modified keto diet, and why you should start to think about what you’re putting into your body each day.
+Why we decided to make the switch to a modified ketogenic diet, and why you should start to think about what you’re putting into your body each day.

 *This post includes affiliate links.
 See my full disclosure policy for more details.

 This post was a long time coming.
-I kept putting it off because I wasn’t sure I could explain why we started eating a modified-keto diet in a single blog post.
+I kept putting it off because I wasn’t sure I could explain why we started eating a modified ketogenic diet in a single blog post.

 But I figured I’d try to keep it as simple as possible, and will most likely break this out into a few separate posts.